Haley Bradshaw, MD

 PGY-2

-I grew up in a small town south of Knoxville called Greenback, which only had about 1,200 residents.
-I have always loved the charm and togetherness of living in a rural community, and I look forward to practicing in one in the future!
-I have had the pleasure of being at ETSU for both my undergraduate degree in Child Psychology and my MD/MPH degree at Quillen.
-I absolutely love the family-feel of ETSU and the beauty of the Appalachian Mountains.
-I have two cats (and way too many houseplants…) at home and you can usually find me reading or at the closest antique shop.
-I’m looking forward to a wonderful 3 years and am so lucky to be here in JC!
+I grew up in a small town south of Knoxville called Greenback, which had about 1,200 residents.
+I have always loved the charm and togetherness of living in a rural community, and I look forward to practicing in one in the future.
+I had the pleasure of being at ETSU for both my undergraduate degree in child psychology and my MD/MPH degree at Quillen.
+I absolutely love the family feel of ETSU and the beauty of the Appalachian Mountains.
+I have two cats and far too many houseplants at home, and you can usually find me reading or at the closest antique shop.
+I’m looking forward to a wonderful three years and feel lucky to be here in Johnson City.

 Undergraduate: East Tennessee State University